 Engagement with and responses from parents have improved significantly since SMS texts through Info-Txt was introduced in 2012.
 Central Kids has found SMS messages to be a more effective method of communication than using traditional email.
 Messages are received instantly because parents always have their phones with them.

-At Central Kids, we use Info-Txt as a form of communication with whānau across our entire organization, both from head office and within each kindergarten or early learning center.
-Everyone can see the benefits of using this efficient and affordable communication channel, which has proved highly effective in gathering information from whānau, getting required documentation completed, encouraging parents to participate in center events and, of course, communication during emergency situations, such as fire, floods, and earthquakes.Rhonnie Nairn, Systems and Administration Officer at Central Kids
+At Central Kids, we use Info-Txt as a form of communication with whānau across our entire organisation, both from head office and within each kindergarten or early learning centre.
+Everyone can see the benefits of using this efficient and affordable communication channel, which has proved highly effective in gathering information from whānau, getting required documentation completed, encouraging parents to participate in centre events and, of course, communication during emergency situations, such as fire, floods, and earthquakes.Rhonnie Nairn, Systems and Administration Officer at Central Kids

 How to improve school communication with parents through text messaging

 Some examples of how Central Kids uses text communications between teachers and parents::

 - Reminders about upcoming events: Confirmation of Matariki celebrations (Māori New Year), excursions, school visits, fundraisers, and other events.